nyambaka/questioner/README.md

 #installing
-1.clone this git repository
+1. clone this git repository
-2.install pthon 3.5
+2. install pthon 3.5
-3.create a vitualenvironment for python
+3. create a vitualenvironment for python
-4.install all packages in requirements.txt
+4. install all packages in requirements.txt

 #running the application

 from the root directory of the structure run python run.py